List of ZX Spectrum clones: CoBra

 The CoBra (COmputer BRAsov) was a ZX Spectrum clone built in Braşov, Romania in 1988.
 ROM contained the OPUS and CP/M operating systems.

 CIP series

-The CIP are Romanian ZX Spectrum clones made by Intreprinderea Electronica.
-CIP stands for Calculator pentru Instruire Personala ("Computer for Personal Education").
+The CIP are Romanian ZX Spectrum clones made by Întreprinderea Electronică.
+CIP stands for Calculator pentru Instruire Personală ("Computer for Personal Education").
 The ROM is original Sinclair, but has been modified to display 'BASIC S' in place of the standard Sinclair copyright message.
-Only one set of 8×1-bit 64 KB RAM modules is present.
+Only one set of 8 × 1-bit 64 KB RAM modules is present.